AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/create-a-wf-request-from-an-outlook-email.md

 To create a Workfront Request from Outlook:

 1. Select the email that contains the information you want to include in&nbsp;a Workfront request.&nbsp;
-1. Click the  `Workfront`&nbsp;icon in the upper-right corner of the email message to display the Workfront add-in.
+1. Click the&nbsp;**Workfront**&nbsp;icon in the upper-right corner of the email message to display the Workfront add-in.
    You might need to click the down-pointing arrow in the upper right of your email to access the Workfront icon.

-1. Click the `Menu` icon to display the list of available Workfront options.
+1. Click the **Menu** icon to display the list of available Workfront options.

    ![o365_addin_menu2_icon.png](assets/o365-addin-menu2-icon.png)

-1. Click `Submit Request`.
+1. Click **Submit Request**.
-1. In the `Select a Request Type` field, select the request queue where you want to submit the request.
+1. In the **Select a Request Type** field, select the request queue where you want to submit the request.

    ![o365_addin_submitrequest.png](assets/o365-addin-submitrequest.png)

 1. Specify the following information:
    Depending on how the request queue was set up, available fields might vary.
 For a complete list and description of possible fields, see [Create and submit Adobe Workfront requests](../../manage-work/requests/create-requests/create-submit-requests.md) article.

-  * `Subject:` Specify a subject for the request.
+  * **Subject:** Specify a subject for the request.
 By default, the email subject is used.
-  * `Description:` Specify a description for the request.
+  * **Description:** Specify a description for the request.
 By default, the email body is used.
-  * `Documents:` Attach any documents that you want to include in the request.
-You can attach documents via drag and drop, or by clicking `Select File` and browsing to and selecting the document.
+  * **Documents:** Attach any documents that you want to include in the request.
+You can attach documents via drag and drop, or by clicking **Select File** and browsing to and selecting the document.
     By default, any documents attached to the email are included in the request.

-1. Click `Submit Request`.
+1. Click **Submit Request**.
    The Request is submitted to Workfront, in the specified request queue.&nbsp;

 1. (Optional) Navigate back to Outlook, and select the original email.